Get Your Family Dispute Case Packet — Private, Fast, Affordable

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Introduction to Family Dispute Arbitration

 Family disputes are often emotionally charged and complex, encompassing issues such as child custody, visitation rights, spousal support, and division of assets.
-Traditionally, these disputes have been resolved through the court system, which, while effective, can be time-consuming, costly, and adversarial.
-Family dispute arbitration offers an alternative method for resolving such conflicts outside of court, emphasizing confidentiality, cooperation, and expediency.
+Traditionally, these disputes have been resolved through the court system, which, while effective, can be time-consuming, costly, and adversarial. family dispute arbitration offers an alternative method for resolving such conflicts outside of court, emphasizing confidentiality, cooperation, and expediency.
 Particularly in Houston's diverse and rapidly growing community, arbitration has emerged as an accessible tool to assist families in reaching amicable resolutions efficiently.

 Legal Framework for Arbitration in Texas